Last updated on April 4th, 2019 at 04:08 pm

 If travel for you is not about exploring the beautiful places beyond what you naturally see in your everyday life, then maybe you need to try the street food in Southeast Asia.
 Apart from unseen places, and meeting new people, don’t we love to eat, too?
-Whether it’s discovering new dishes from countries with totally different tastes, or just sharing with new found friends, food is definitely something we need and love to learn more about when traveling.
+Whether it’s discovering new dishes from countries with totally different tastes, or just sharing with new found friends, food is definitely something we need to learn how to eat on a budget while traveling.

 I’ve already been more than a year traveling around Southeast Asia.
 I’ve been visiting different countries and living for a few months in Southeast Asia, too.
 I can tell you that food is not only cheap, and delicious, but it also reveals a lot about what people believe in, in these area of the world.
 If you are planning to travel long in Asia, and food is an important focus of your trip, then read on.
 I will tell you all about my top 40 favorite street food in Southeast Asia.

 Need tips about how to plan a long Asian trip?
-Check the ultimate guide in planning a long trip here
+Check our favorite hidden gems in Asia!

 Now, before we head on to the juicy (literally) part of this post, you have to know that this post doesn’t aim to isolate important topics on food and health surrounding our society today.
 Asia, particularly, the Southeast, is one of varied and exotic culture, much more different than a lot of us in the Western world.
 This post will focus on what you can find in the streets, and what locals eat that are not only cheap, but also, a part of their ordinary, everyday life, which is an important focus of the way of travel of a budget and backpack traveler.
 I integrate with the everyday culture of people, and I stay traveling with less money than what people usually think about when traveling over seas.
 This post doesn’t aim to expose anything, and especially to give other views on food and diet less importance.
 I share my experience in the hopes of anyone planning to travel to Southeast Asia to have ideas on the street food choices they have here.